• Feb 21, 2025

 12. Darjeeling, West Bengal

-A destination where the lush green landscape and green valleys usher life.
+A destination where the lush green landscape and green valleys usher in life.
 It is none other than Darjeeling.
 Tucked away in the foothills of the Himalayas, Darjeeling in West Bengal is an ideal destination for mountain lovers.
-Home to endless tea gardens, the architectural buildings in Darjeeling speak a lot of the bygone era, and the present-day picture portrays how the place has clasped a cosmopolitan spirit.
+Home to endless tea gardens, the architectural buildings in Darjeeling speak a lot of the bygone era, and the present-day picture portrays how the place has embraced a cosmopolitan spirit.

 Best time to visit: February to March, September to December